Minus24Exp/Jacy/docs/spec/types/float.md

 0.123123
 -0.0683

-// You can omit 0 at start
+// You can omit 0 at the beginning
 .1231
 -.949
 ```